cst0/cross_compile/README.md

 ### Runtime Image

-`ros_cross_compile` can optionally create and tag a Docker image that contains the build output and its runtime dependencies.
+`ros_cross_compile` can optionally create and tag a Docker image or an AppImage file that contains the build output and its runtime dependencies.
+Specifying one of the build-specific flags (`--runtime-tag` or `--appimage-name`) will trigger this functionality.

+#### Docker

-The argument `--runtime-tag` takes a single value, which is the tag used for the output image.
+The argument `--runtime-tag` takes a single value which provides the tag used for an output Docker image.

 ```
 OUTPUT_IMAGE=my_registry/image_name:image_tag